rubentolosana/rubentolosana.github.io/_pages/about.md

 News
 ======

+- **October, 2025:** Selected as one of the most influential researchers in the world in 2024 according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/8)", carried out by Stanford University and Elsevier.

 - **October, 2025:** Our proposed Fake ID Detection Method has achieved the 2nd and 4th position in the localization and detection tasks, respectively, in [The Challenge of Detecting Synthetic Manipulations in ID Documents (DeepID Challenge)](https://deepid-iccv.github.io/#home) organized within [IEEE/CVF International Conference on Computer Vision, ICCV 2025](https://iccv.thecvf.com/).
 Also, on the private dataset, our proposed method has achieved the highest scores, showing a better out-of-domain generalization capabilities in comparison to other approaches.
 All the details of the DeepID challenge are publicly available in the [corresponding paper](https://publications.idiap.ch/attachments/papers/2025/Korshunov_ICCV_2025.pdf).

 - **September, 2025:** Four papers accepted in different workshops of [IEEE/IAPR International Joint Conference on Biometrics, IJCB 2025](https://ijcb2025.ieee-biometrics.org/).
 Topics: [Fake ID Detection](https://arxiv.org/abs/2504.07761v2), [Biometric Verification in Avatar Scenarios](https://arxiv.org/abs/2508.00748v2), [In-Air Signature Biometrics](https://arxiv.org/abs/2508.08502), and [Aerial-Ground Person Re-identification](https://arxiv.org/abs/2506.22843).